pluralsight/guides/draft/html-css/semantic-html/article.md

 # Additional Resources

-For more information about this topic, please read these very useful articles:
+For more information about this topic, you can read these very useful articles:

 - [HTML5 structure—div, section & article](http://oli.jp/2009/html5-structure1/)
 - [The article element](http://html5doctor.com/the-article-element/)